frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 ### Multicasting example

-Lets change our example to share the underlying subscription.
+Let's change our example to share the underlying subscription.
 For this we will use the `share` operator for now.
 We will investigate all the other ones and their properties later on.

 <a class="jsbin-embed" href="http://qsdfjsbin.com/vejaqorixa/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>

 If you run this example while opening your devtool's network tab, you can see that there is only one request.
 That's because the underlying subscription is shared.
-Lets again try to visualize this in a diagram.
+Let's again try to visualize this in a diagram.

 ![image](https://www.dropbox.com/s/wvsnm3v6y8q1pru/Screenshot%202017-08-29%2017.25.37.png?raw=1)